Maxklos/date-change/README.md

-# date-change
+# Date-Change 🗓

-Small Python Script to change the "Last Modified" Date of all Files in a Folder
+Small Python script to change the "Last Modified" date of all files in a folder.

+Uses the libarys:
+`os` and `datetime`